-Participation in the Secure Chain in Rotterdam and in Certified Pick up (CPu) in Antwerp reduces the probability of fraud when transferring the release right for collecting an import container.
-In practice, participation in these initiatives however often leads to confusion and poses several challenges.
-In this article, we will therefore explain how both solutions work and discuss the manners in which the various interfaces are integrated into the Modality system.
+Participation in the Secure Chain in Rotterdam and in Certified Pick up (CPu) in Antwerp reduces the probability of fraud when transferring the release right for picking up an import container.
+In practice, participation in these initiatives however often leads to confusion and several challenges.
+In this article, we will therefore explain how both solutions work and discuss how the various interfaces are integrated into the Modality system.

 The basics of the import process